natalie11/tUbeNet/README.md

 * downsample_factor - factor by which images are downsampled in x and y dimensions, set to 1 if not downsampling
 * pad_array - size images are padded up to, set to None is not padding
 * val_fraction - fraction of data to hold back for validation
-* crop - set to 'True' or 'False' to crop background containing no labelled vessels
+* crop - set to 'True' to crop background containing no labelled vessels, otherwise ‘False’
 * path - path to directory containing data to be processed
 * image_filename - filename of image data
 * label_filename - filename of label data, set to None if not using labels
 * output_path - where .npy files will be saved
-* output_name - an identifing name the processed data will be saved under
+* output_name - an identifying name the processed data will be saved under

 ### Using the tubenet_multimodal script
 Once your data has been prepared, you can use the pre-trained model to predict labels using the 'tubenet_multimodal.py' script, fine-tune the model using your own data, or train a new model from scratch.
-The paramters to set within script are as follows:
+The parameters to set within script are as follows:

-*Model paramters*
+*Model parameters*
 * volume_dims - size of subvolume to be passed to CNN (z, x, y)
 * n_epochs - number of epochs for training CNN
 * steps_per_epoch - total number of steps (batches of samples) to yield from generator before declaring one epoch finished
 * batch_size - batch size
 * class_weights - relative weighting of background to blood vessel classes, to account for imbalanced classes (int, int)
-* n_classes - number of classes (optimised for 2 classes)
+* n_classes - number of classes (optimised for 2 classes: background and vessel)
-* dataset_weighting - weight larger datasets more highly
+* dataset_weighting – biases the frequency with which the batch generator will pull for each dataset: weight larger datasets more highly to avoid overfitting to small datasets

 *Run settings*
 * use_saved_model - use saved model structure and weights (True/False)